Policy Statement and Reason

-The College provides eligible staff employees with up to five (5) days of leave (per incident) upon the death of a parent, family member or life partner, whether married or unmarried.
+The College provides eligible staff employees with up to seven (7) days of leave (per incident) upon the death of a parent, family member or life partner, whether married or unmarried.

 Additionally, in the event of the death of staff employees’ pet(s), employees may use up to three (3) days paid Bereavement Leave in a rolling 12-month period (measured backward from the date an employee last used bereavement time for a pet).

 Staff employees typically take bereavement leave immediately upon their loss.
 However, since the grieving process and bereavement traditions vary, employees may use these days together or separately within 12 months of their loss.

 Bereavement leave is paid leave (pro-rated for part-time staff employees) that is not deducted from staff employees’ paid time off balances (sick, personal or vacation).
 If additional time is needed, staff employees may submit requests to use additional accrued leave (e.g., personal or vacation time) to their supervisors.
 Bereavement Leave is recorded on the timesheet.

 Please contact Human Resources for further information regarding this policy and its implementation.